Grade 6 Immunizations in B.C.

 Vaccines are the best way to protect your child against many diseases and their complications.
 When you get your child immunized, you help protect others as well.

-The hepatitis B, meningococcal C and chickenpox vaccines are offered to all students in grade 6.
+The hepatitis B and chickenpox vaccines are offered to all students in grade 6.
 The human papillomavirus (HPV) vaccine is offered to female students.

 What is the hepatitis B vaccine?